Wabash County, Illinois: History

 Wabash County was formed in 1824 out of Edwards County.
-This averted t an armed confrontation between the militias of Albion and Mt.
+This averted to an armed confrontation between the militias of Albion and Mt.
 Carmel after the county seat was moved from a town near the current city of Mount Carmel to Albion.

 The county is named for the Wabash River, which forms its eastern and southern borders.
 The name "Wabash" is an English spelling of the French name for the river, "Ouabache."
 French traders named the river after the Miami Indian word for the river, "Wabashike," (pronounced "Wah-bah-she-keh"), the word for "pure white."
 Much of the river bottom is white limestone, now obscured by mud.

 A 329 acre remnant of the county's original Eastern Woodlands ecosystem can be found in the Forest of the Wabash, located within the county's Beall Woods State Park.

 In the 1920s a notable hotel and resort operated in Wabash County nearby the Grand Rapids Dam on the Wabash River.
 Named the Grand Rapids Hotel, it was owned by Frederick Hinde Zimmerman.
 During the hotel's nine-year existence, it catered to individuals from all over the United States.
 In July 2011, John Matthew Nolan published a detailed history of the Grand Rapids Hotel.